ekyurdakul/COMP541/README.md

 Used some C/C++/CUDA and MATLAB code of said paper's implemenation
 *Link* https://github.com/shurans/DeepSlidingShape

+**W**
+Implemented 2D BOX -> RBG in MATLAB -> Better to find a Julia package that can
+read images and process them in Julia because takes too much HDD space

 **TODO**
 *x2d = Project 3D bounding box to 2D RGB image
 *Load actual classes